Skip to content

 To change only the owner, remove the spaceId and spaceType attributes.

-You will receive a http 207 multi-status response, with the payload containing a separate status per data connection you requested be updated.
+You will receive an HTTP 207 multi-status response, with the payload containing a separate status per data connection you requested be updated.

 {